 We planned to visit Nuremberg for years, but we always thought we will be there during its Christmas market.
 After all – the Christmas market in Nuremberg is known as one of the best Christmas markets in Europe.
 Instead of visiting Nuremberg in December, we already stopped there in May and explored what are the best things to do in Nuremberg.

 Foreign visitors stop at Nuremberg mostly to stroll around the old town, which is indeed perfect for everyone interested in vibrant city life, good food, architecture and history.
-But there’s so much more things to do in Nuremberg then just wandering around it.
+But there are more things to do in Nuremberg then just wandering around it.

 Best things to do in Nuremberg